asdiml/ctf-public/picoCTF/Pwn/kit-engine/solve.md

 Stderr b'Received signal 11 SEGV_MAPERR 000000000026\n\n==== C stack trace ===============================\n\n [0x55a17e3f1cd7]\n [0x7f738eca3980]\n [0x7f738f0d8030]\n[end of stack trace]\n'
 ```

-The SEGV_MAPERR is due to the shellcode not returning after it concludes its syscalls (at least that's what I got when running it locally) - the CPU is simply attempting to decode the uninitialized data after the shellcode as instructions.
+The SEGV_MAPERR is due to the shellcode not returning after it concludes its syscalls (at least that's what I got when running it locally) - the CPU attempts to decode the uninitialized data after the shellcode as instructions, which causes problems.